 THE INTERNATIONAL COMMISSION FOR THE CONSERVATION OF ATLANTIC TUNAS (ICCAT) RECOMMENDS THAT:

-1. An annual limit of 2,000 t for blue marlin and 400 t for white marlin/spearfish is continued for these stocks, for 2016, 2017 and 2018.
-This landings limit shall be implemented as follows:
+1. An annual limit of 2,000 t for blue marlin and 400 t for white marlin/spearfish is continued for these stocks in 2019.
+These landings limits are implemented as follows: